 My roommate and I didn’t last long.
 She thought I was too quiet, and requested to move out (which she did).
 Looking back, I can’t blame her; watching someone self-destruct and be so consumed by the eating disorder had to be miserable for her.
 We both had double rooms to ourselves- which just meant more isolation for me.
 Outside of classes, I spent a lot of time walking around campus, or taking the bus to various parts of town, and just walking.
 When I was in the dorm, I’d look out of my 12th floor window, and follow the lights of cars as they drove through the countryside at night.
 I played a Christian radio station for comfort, and just wondered if I’d get better.
 Then I’d get scared that ‘getting better’ meant eating, and I’d fall back into the ‘starvation’ mode with even more determination.
 Other than the background music, and the fighting in my head, most nights were eerily quiet.
 Those who know the insulating effect of heavy snow, and how it mutes most sound, will understand what my head ‘sounded like’ for the many months I was there.

 I’m not sure how I lasted as long as I did.
 My weight was relatively stable, but the starving/bingeing/purging patterns were also how I was ‘living’.
 I’d take 10 laxatives at breakfast, lunch, dinner, and bedtime with a 16 ounce glass bottle of Diet Rite cola.
 If I ‘had’ to be seen eating at dinner (only meal where I’d be noticed- missing, eating, or acting weird), I’d have an apple or half of a baked potato.
 That would trigger intense guilt, and I’d run up the 12 flights of stairs to my room.
 Then I’d get homework done, and go back to watching the lights of the cars in the night.
+Weekends were binges, that included pulling cheese from pizza boxes in the trash room, among a lot of other things.
+Then more laxatives.

-But those nights were so muffled and eerie.
+But those nights were so muffled and eerie externally.
 I won’t ever forget those.
 Or how scared I was.
 And alone.
 I had several people looking after me from their assigned ‘roles’ (therapist, resident director, resident advisor, and several dorm-mates), but nobody understood.
 They each tried to help in some way, but I was on my own, with something I couldn’t handle.
 I refused to tell my parents (I saw that as failure, which wasn’t allowed).
 So I tried to just keep going… but how long could I go on fumes?
 Many days I had fewer than 300 calories.
 When I binged, it was a disgusting amount of food, but it possibly gave me enough of a ‘boost’ to keep going.
 Laxatives don’t remove food; they remove water- so some nutrients got in… but I was running on empty, and running OUT of time.

 And it was so, so quiet when I looked out at the world from that 12th floor dorm room window.